skylerschnee/nlp-project/README.md

 ### Steps to Reproduce
 - create env.py file
   - needs username varible with github username
-  - and github token for api use
+  - needs github token for api use
 - clone repo and run the notebook